Dental Crown and Bridge

 and the top of the tension can be reduced by rounding the

-cracks; in ceramics due to missing plastic deformation
+cracks.
+For ceramics missing plastic deformation

-that at the appearance of a high-tension area a transformation
+that at the appearance of a high tension area a transformation

 of the crystal structure can take place.
 This process is also